Press-One/bistrot/README.md

 * `KeystoreUnlock` > Unlock a Keystore:

-    --keystore Path to the keystore JSON file    [STRING  / REQUIRED] --password Use to decrypt the keystore       [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
+    --keystore Path to the keystore JSON file    [STRING  / REQUIRED] --password Use to decrypt the keystore       [STRING  / REQUIRED] ┌---------------------------------------------------------------┐
     | This command will decrypt your keystore and display the       |
     | address and private key.
 It's for advanced users only.        |